eXsio/nestedj/README.md

     //CONFIGURATION CLASS
     JdbcNestedNodeRepositoryConfiguration<Long, TestNode> configuration = new JdbcNestedNodeRepositoryConfiguration<>(
-            new JdbcTemplate(dataSource), tableName, mapper, insertQuery, insertValuesProvider, new TestJdbcTreeDiscriminator()
+            new JdbcTemplate(dataSource), tableName, mapper, insertQuery, insertValuesProvider, new YourJdbcTreeDiscriminator() //Discriminator is optional, allows to create multiple trees in one table
     );

     //CUSTOM COLUMN NAMES